 Use this medication on a regular basis to gain the most benefit.
 And keep taking it, even if you feel well, most people do not feel unwell.

-Before taking this medication, it is best to advise your doctor if you are allergic to; or to any other medications or allergies in general.
+Before taking this medication, it is best to advise your doctor if you are allergic; or to any other medications or allergies in general.

-Before taking this medication, it is for the best to inform you doctor of you Medical history.
-Especially of; untreated salt/mineral imbalance (such as high potassium, low sodium level), kidney disease, liver disease, diabetes, loss of too much body water (dehydration).
+Before taking this medication, it is for best to inform your doctor of your Medical history.
+Especially; untreated salt/mineral imbalance (such as high potassium and low sodium levels), kidney disease, liver disease, diabetes, and loss of too much body water (dehydration).

 Significant loss of body water from too much sweating, vomiting, or diarrhea can also lower your blood pressure and worsen dizziness.
 Drink plenty of fluids to prevent these effects and dehydration.
 If you are on restricted fluid intake, consult your doctor for further instructions.
 Contact your doctor if you are unable to drink fluids or if you have persistent diarrhea/vomiting.

-Some of these side effects may occur when taking this medication; they are as follows; Headache, dizziness, nausea, vomiting, loss of appetite, stomach/abdominal pain, gas, or diarrhea may occur.
-However if any of these effects persist or worsen, contact your doctor right away.
+Some of these side effects may occur when taking this medication; are as follows; Headache, dizziness, nausea, vomiting, loss of appetite, stomach/abdominal pain, gas, or diarrhea may occur.
+However, if any of these effects persist or worsen, contact your doctor immediately.

 What happens if I suddenly stop taking this medication?

 There may be a relapse in symptoms as well as side effects.
 You should speak to your doctor before stopping taking this medication.

 The diagnosis with your doctor will be able to determine the best dosage for your treatment.
 Work with your doctor closely for dosage and dosing schedules.

 You should take the missed dose as soon as you realize you have forgotten.
 If the forgotten dose is closer to your next scheduled dose, take the next scheduled dose to avoid overlapping in the dose.